PardhuSreeRushiVarma20060119/SOCTEJ-TRAINING-REGIME/TRAINING REGIME/MISC/ANALYSTS_BIBLE.md

-# 📖 THE ANALYST'S BIBLE: TACTICAL FIELD MANUAL (v5.0 - THE FULL 500)
+# 📖 THE ANALYST'S BIBLE: TACTICAL FIELD MANUAL
 *The Definitive SOC Command Reference.
 No Fluff.
 Pure Syntax.*

 ---